openMLA/medjed-pcb/stage-controller/README.md

 ## Medjed Stage

 The controller board for the Medjed stage is built around a Teensy 4.1, Snapmaker linear axes and external RLC2IC encoders.
-The signal of the encoders is processed and converted to step/dir signals for the snapmaker axes by Trinamic `TLC4631`
+The signal of the encoders is processed and converted to step/dir signals for the snapmaker axes by Trinamic `TMC4631`

 ![](board-layout-preview-3D.JPG)

 ### I2C Connection

-A STEMMA-QT connector is present on the board for any I2C peripherals.
+A STEMMA-QT connector (JST SH, 4 pin) is present on the board for any I2C peripherals.
 A planned connection would be a UV sensor to be fitted on the stage that will serve as stage calibration.

 ### CAN Bus